September 29, 2025

 I’ve watched firewalls evolve from simple traffic filters that allowed good traffic and blocked bad traffic to next-generation security tools.
 Today’s next-generation firewalls (NGFW) do much more than basic filtering.
 They inspect encrypted data, analyze behavioral patterns, and use AI-driven threat intelligence to stop attacks before they happen.

-A good firewall is not just a passive gatekeeper.
+A good firewall is not just a passive gatekeeper; it is an active security measure.
 It is an active defender, monitoring traffic, blocking threats, and ensuring hackers don’t slip through the cracks.
 But what makes a firewall truly great?
 The best firewalls give IT teams the power to monitor, filter, and customize traffic rules to match their exact security needs.

 So, what separates the best firewalls from the rest?
 Let’s break it down.